-This week on our virtual tour Around the World from A to Z, it’s all about Costa Rica.
+In this post, our featured destination Around the World from A to Z for C is Costa Rica.
 This Central American country has been on my bucket list for a while, and I can’t wait until we can travel again to explore its volcanoes, forests, rivers and waterfalls.
 I’m planning a women only travel group to this lush tropical destination for when we can travel again.
 In the meantime, here is some inspiration for you.

 Lake Arenal in Costa Rica’s Northern Plains region

 You can see the almost perfect conical shape of Arenal Volcano in the distance.
 The lake can be explored by stand up paddleboard or kayak, you can hike, climb or bike the lower slopes of the volcano along old lava fields, and through the rainforest, or soak away your stresses at one of the many hot springs at nearby La Fortuna.

 Located between Nicaragua in the north and Panama in the south, the Caribbean Sea to the east and Pacific ocean on the west, this Spanish speaking Central American country is a democratic and peaceful nation, whose philosophy in life is “Pure Vida” (pure life).
 This mindset carries through in everything they do.